MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-exception-handling.md

 Scopes are useful, both for organizing your Logic App actions, and for performing aggregate evaluations on the status of a scope.
 The scope itself receives a status after all actions in a scope have finished.
 The scope status is determined with the same criteria as a run.
 If the final action in an execution branch is `Failed` or `Aborted`, the status is `Failed`.

-To fire specific actions for any failures that occurred within the scope, you can use `runAfter` with a scope that is marked `Failed`.
+To fire specific actions for any failures that occurred within the scope, you can use **runAfter** with a scope that is marked `Failed`.
 If *any* actions in the scope fail, running after a scope fails lets you create a single action to catch failures.

 ### Get the context of failures with results

 Although catching failures from a scope is useful, you might also want context to help you understand exactly which actions failed, and to understand any errors or status codes that were returned.
-The `@result()` workflow function provides context about the result of all actions in a scope.
+The **@result()** workflow function provides context about the result of all actions in a scope.

-The `@result()` function takes a single parameter (scope name) and returns an array of all the action results from within that scope.
-These action objects include the same attributes as the `@actions()` object, including action start time, action end time, action status, action inputs, action correlation IDs, and action outputs.
+The **@result()** function takes a single parameter (scope name) and returns an array of all the action results from within that scope.
+These action objects include the same attributes as the **@actions()** object, including action start time, action end time, action status, action inputs, action correlation IDs, and action outputs.

-To send context of any actions that failed within a scope, you can easily pair an `@result()` function with a `runAfter`.
+To send context of any actions that failed within a scope, you can easily pair an **@result()** function with a **runAfter** property.

-To execute an action *for each* action in a scope that has a `Failed` result, and to filter the array of results to actions that failed, you can pair `@result()` with a `[Filter_array]`(../connectors/connectors-native-query.md) action and a `[foreach]`(../logic-apps/logic-apps-loops-and-scopes.md) loop.
-With the filtered result array, you can perform an action for each failure by using the `foreach` loop.
+To execute an action *for each* action in a scope that has a `Failed` result, and to filter the array of results to actions that failed, you can pair **@result()** with a **[Filter_array]**(../connectors/connectors-native-query.md) action and a **[foreach]**(../logic-apps/logic-apps-loops-and-scopes.md) loop.
+With the filtered result array, you can perform an action for each failure by using the **foreach** loop.

 Here's an example that sends an HTTP POST request with the response body of any actions that failed in the scope `My_Scope`: